What Is the Best TEFL Certification? How to Choose Your Course

 The course provider offers job placement assistance.

 The best TEFL course providers will always offer help with finding a job after you receive your certification.
-For example, the Bridge Job Board gives teachers access to the latest available TEFL/TESOL positions online and worldwide.
-Teachers can also use it to create a portfolio that they can share with employers.
+For example, the Bridge Job Board gives teachers access to some great TEFL/TESOL opportunities online and worldwide.

 Finally, all Bridge grads have access to job advisors who will help by providing advice specific to the location where you want to teach, reviewing your resume, facilitating introductions to schools and recruiters, and more.